nextflow-io/nextflow/docs/sharing.rst

     nextflow clone nextflow-io/hello target-dir

-If the destination directory is omitted the specified project is cloned to a directory with the same name as the pipeline base name (e.g. hello) in the current folder.
+If the destination directory is omitted the specified project is cloned to a directory with the same name as the pipeline base name (e.g. `hello`) in the current folder.

 The clone command can be used to inspect or modify the source code of a pipeline project.
 You can eventually commit and push back your changes by using the usual Git/GitHub workflow.

-Delete a downloaded project
+Deleting a downloaded project
 -----------------------------

 Downloaded pipelines can be deleted by using the ``drop`` command, as shown below::